Things (software)

-Things is a task management app for macOS, iPadOS, iOS, and watchOS made by Cultured Code, a software startup based in Stuttgart, Germany.
+Things is a task management app for macOS, iPadOS, iOS, watchOS, and visionOS made by Cultured Code, a software startup based in Stuttgart, Germany.
 It first released for Mac as an alpha that went out in late 2007 to 12,000 people and quickly gained popularity.
 The following July, when the App Store launched, it was among the first 552 apps available for iPhone.
-It was then released alongside the iPad in 2010, and became one of the first apps available for Apple Watch in 2015.
+It was then released alongside the iPad in 2010, the Apple Watch in 2015, and the Apple Vision Pro in 2024.

 In December 2013, Cultured Code announced that they had sold one million copies of the software to date, and in December 2014 the company announced that downloads had increased by an additional three million.

 Awards

 Things has won multiple awards over the years.
 It first won the MacLife Editors' Choice Award in 2008, and then in 2009 it went on to win the Apple Design Award, the Macworld Editors' Choice Award, and the Macworld Best of Show Award.
-In 2012, after the release of Things 2, Apple selected it as Editors' Choice, named it among the App Store Best of 2012, and inducted it into the App Store Hall of Fame.
-Things won the Apple Design Award again with the release of Things 3 in 2017.
-In 2018, thanks to its innovative implementation of external keyboard support, Things for iPad won the MacStories Selects Award for Best App Update of the year.
+In 2012, after the release of Things 2, Apple selected it as Editors' Choice and named it among the App Store Best of 2012.
+Things won the Apple Design Award a second time with the release of Things 3 in 2017.
+Things has also received two MacStories Selects Awards, winning Best App Update of 2018 and Best New Feature of 2023.